telerik/ajax-docs/controls/calendar/client-side-programming/datetimeformatinfo-object.md

 The **DateTimeFormatInfo** object is used by the **RadCalendar** control for formatting date and time values so that they reflect the current culture.
-It is accessible through the **DateTimeFormatInfo** property of the [RadCalendar client-side object]({%slug calendar/client-side-programming/radcalendar-object%}).
+It is accessible through the **DateTimeFormatInfo** property of the [RadCalendar Client-side Object]({%slug calendar/client-side-programming/radcalendar-object%}).

 >note
 The **DateTimeFormatInfo** class is defined in the **System.Globalization** namespace.